Edward Maufe: Early life and career

 Maufe was born Edward Muff in Sunny Bank, Ilkley, Yorkshire, on 12 December 1882.
 He was the second of three children and the youngest son of Henry Muff and Maude Alice Muff née Smithies.
+His older brother was Herbert Maufe, a geologist.

 Henry Muff was a linen draper who was part owner of Brown Muff & Co a department store in Bradford, “the Harrods of the North”.
 Maude was the niece of Titus Salt, the founder of Saltaire.
 Maufe started his education at Wharfedale School in Ilkley, and later attended Bradford School.

 During his adolescent years, Maufe became interested in architecture.
 In 1899 he was sent to London to serve a five-year apprenticeship under the direction of the architect William A. Pite, brother of Arthur Beresford Pite.
 Soon after, the Muff family moved from Yorkshire to Red House in Bexleyheath.
 The house was designed by Philip Webb for William Morris; Maufe later acknowledged the design as an early architectural influence.
 After completing his apprenticeship in 1904, Maufe attended St John's College, Oxford, where, in 1908, he received a B.A.; he also studied design at the Architectural Association School of Architecture.

 In 1909 the Muff family name was changed by deed poll to Maufe by Henry and his brothers, Charles and Frederick, "for ourselves and our respective issue".
 The deed poll stated that they were "desirous of reverting to the old form of our surname".
 The following year Maufe, then aged 28, moved to 139 Old Church Street, Chelsea, London.
 On 1 October 1910, he married Prudence Stutchbury (1882–1976), the daughter of Edward Stutchbury of the Geological Survey of India.
 She was an interior designer and later a director of Heal's.
 They had a son who died in 1968.

 During the First World War Maufe served in the Royal Naval Volunteer Reserve, before joining the army in 1917 with Dick Sheppard, who acted as his guarantor.
 Maufe enlisted in the Royal Garrison Artillery on 9 January 1917, was commissioned as a staff lieutenant that April, and saw action in Salonika.
 He was discharged on 26 February 1919.
 Having already been an associate member since 1910, Maufe was elected a fellow of the Royal Institute of British Architects (RIBA) in 1920.

 In 1940 Maufe commissioned his portrait, which is now housed at the RIBA.
 The picture shows him in front of his winning design for Guildford Cathedral from Gluck, whose studio in Hampstead he had designed in 1932.

 Another oil portrait of him by John Laviers Wheatley (1892-1955) was exhibited in 1956 and is in the Primary Collection of the National Portrait Gallery, London.